 Several warning and control lamps light up for a few seconds when the ignition is switched on, signalling that the function is being verified.
 They will switch off after a few seconds.

-When the control lamp lights up \blacksquare or \square the auxiliary heating and heater running off petrol automatically switch off.
+When the \mathbb{R} or \mathbb{H} control lamp lights up, the auxiliary heater running and the supplementary heater automatically switch off.